c3-e/spark/core/src/main/resources/error/README.md

 ## Usage

-1. Check if the error is an internal error.
-   Internal errors are bugs in the code that we do not expect users to encounter; this does not include unsupported operations.
-   If true, use the error class `INTERNAL_ERROR` and skip to step 4.
-2. Check if an appropriate error class already exists in `error-class.json`.
+1. Check if an appropriate error class already exists in `error-class.json`.
-   If true, use the error class and skip to step 4.
+   If true, skip to step 3.
+Otherwise, continue to step 2.
-3. Add a new class to `error-class.json`; keep in mind the invariants below.
+2. Add a new class to `error-class.json`; keep in mind the invariants below.
-4. Check if the exception type already extends `SparkThrowable`.
+3. Check if the exception type already extends `SparkThrowable`.
-   If true, skip to step 6.
+   If true, skip to step 5.
+Otherwise, continue to step 4.
-5. Mix `SparkThrowable` into the exception.
+4. Mix `SparkThrowable` into the exception.
-6. Throw the exception with the error class and message parameters.
-If the same exception is thrown in several places, create an util function in a central place such as `QueryCompilationErrors.scala` to instantiate the exception.
+5. Throw the exception with the error class and message parameters.

 ### Before